drunkard/ceph-readable-doc/html/_sources/dev/cephfs-snapshots.rst.txt

 Note that this *is not* a synchronous part of the snapshot creation!

-.. _Updating a snapshot:
+..
+Updating a snapshot

 更新快照
 --------
-If you delete a snapshot, or move data out of the parent snapshot's hierarchy, a similar process is followed.
-Extra code paths check to see if we can break the `past_parent` links between SnapRealms, or eliminate them entirely.
+If you delete a snapshot, a similar process is followed.
+If you remove an inode out of its parent SnapRealm, the rename code creates a new SnapRealm for the renamed inode (if SnapRealm does not already exist), saves IDs of snapshots that are effective on the original parent SnapRealm into `past_parent_snaps` of the new SnapRealm, then follows a process similar to creating snapshot.

-.. _Generating a SnapContext:
+..
+Generating a SnapContext

 生成 SnapContext
 ----------------
 A RADOS `SnapContext` consists of a snapshot sequence ID (`snapid`) and all the snapshot IDs that an object is already part of.
-To generate that list, we generate a list of all `snapids` associated with the SnapRealm and all its `past_parents`.
+To generate that list, we combine `snapids` associated with the SnapRealm and all valid `snapids` in `past_parent_snaps`.
+Stale `snapids` are filtered out by SnapClient's cached effective snapshots.

-.. _Storing snapshot data:
+..
+Storing snapshot data

 存入快照数据
 ------------
 File data is stored in RADOS "self-managed" snapshots.
 Clients are careful to use the correct `SnapContext` when writing file data to the OSDs.

-.. _Storing snapshot metadata:
+..
+Storing snapshot metadata

 存入快照元数据
 --------------